gsonnenf/meteor-document-access-manager/README.md

 # meteor-access-manager

+AccessManager is a document permission system, for the Meteor Framework and Mongodb, used to assign, modify and test permissions for individual documents.

+## Description

-AccessManager is a 'per document' permission library for the Meteor Framework using MongoDB and ECMA6.
-It allows you to set permissions on documents for each user, role, or arbitrary AccessKey.
-It has methods for adding, removing and testing for accessKey/Permission sets.
-It also has query methods for retrieving documents and cursors for accessKey/Permission sets.
-AccessManager keeps document data and permissions seperate by coordinates a document collection and a parallel permission collection.
-This allows for deployment on existing collections without database migrations.
-AccessManager can automatically create permissions records on document insert or lazily create them when permissions are added.
+AccessManager allows you to set permissions on individual document for userIds, roles, or arbitrary accessKeys.
+It has query methods for retrieving documents with specific accessKey/permission combinations(e.g. documents a user has modify permissions for).
+AccessManager uses a parallel Mongo collection for permission storage to seperate concerns and allow easy deploys on existing collections(e.g. no need for db migrations).
+AccessManager can automatically create permissions records on document insert or lazily create them when permissions are needed.

-Some Example Usage:
+## Some Example Usage:
 ```javascript
 //Initialize
 ExampleDocumentCollection = new Mongo.Collection('ExampleDocumentCollection');